berny88/rugbyxxxiii/README.md

-# rugbyxxxiii
+# rugbyxxxix
-rugby bet web site
+small web bet site in python hosted by alwaysdata